 FIGHT AGAINST HUMAN TRAFFICKING

-In 2019, the International Labour Organization estimates that some 40.3 million people were victims of modern slavery.
+In 2019, the International Labor Organization estimates that some 40.3 million people were victims of modern slavery.
+One in 200 people in the world is still subjected to forced labor and restrictive living conditions as a result of human trafficking.
 The billions of revenues generated by this human exploitation fuel, among other things, armed conflict and finance violent extremism.

 The UN estimates that human trafficking brings in some US$150.2 billion a year to the mafias involved.
-The FIZ states that human trafficking in Switzerland has reached a record high with 255 cases, the majority of which were exploited in the sex trade.
+The FIZ (Center for assistance to migrants and victims of women trafficking) states that human trafficking in Switzerland has reached a record high with 255 cases, the majority of which were exploited in the sex trade.

 Legal instruments are not lacking however to block the road to human trafficking: